Trade Policy and Structural Change: Introduction

 We find that tariffs alter sectoral composition in a manner consistent with the standard trade protection argument and the relative price effect.
-Specifically, compared with the baseline equilibrium, a 20-percentage-point increase in the U.S. manufacturing tariffs since 2001 leads to a 6.4--12.4 percent (0.9--1.3 percentage points) increase in manufacturing value-added share in each year from 2001 to 2014, and service value-added share falls by 0.9--1.2 percent (0.8--1.0 percentage point).
-Although these results might seem encouraging for trade protectionists, the U.S. welfare increases only by 0.36 percent.
+Specifically, compared with the baseline equilibrium, a 20-percentage-point increase in the U.S. manufacturing tariffs since 2001 leads to a 6.4--11.2 percent (0.9--1.4 percentage points) increase in the manufacturing value-added share in each year from 2001 to 2014, and service value-added share falls by 1.1--1.4 percent (0.8--1.1 percentage points).\footnote{We conduct the same counterfactual exercise under homothetic CES preferences and find that the increase in U.S. manufacturing value-added share is 0.02--0.04 percentage points higher than the one in the benchmark case of nonhomothetic CES, due to the absence of the income effect.} Although these results might seem encouraging for trade protectionists, the U.S. welfare increases by only 0.43 percent.
 The U.S. welfare gains, however, come at the expense of the other countries.
-Canada experiences the largest loss, with a 1.26 percent decline in welfare.
-Furthermore, if trading partners retaliate with equally high tariffs on the U.S. manufacturing exports, U.S. welfare drops by 0.12 percent.
+Canada experiences the largest loss, with a 1.58 percent decline in welfare.
+Furthermore, if trading partners retaliate with equally high tariff increases on U.S. manufacturing exports, U.S. welfare drops by 0.17 percent.

-We also find the importance of nonhomothetic preferences in evaluating the welfare impact.
-When conducting the same counterfactual exercise under homothetic CES preferences, the U.S. welfare increases by 0.41 percent, 14 percent (0.05 percentage point) higher than in the benchmark case of nonhomothetic CES.
-This disparity arises because homothetic CES preferences underestimate the negative effect of a higher aggregate price index following the tariff increase.\footnote{The aggregate price index is defined as the aggregate expenditure $E$ divided by the real consumption $C$, i.e., $P=E/C$.
-Under homothetic CES preferences, $P$ is independent of $C$.
-However, under nonhomothetic CES preferences, $P$ may increase with $C$ because a greater $C$ following a tariff hike can increase spending on more (real) income-elastic sectors, thereby increasing the aggregate expenditure $E$ more than proportionally.} The quantitative assessment based on widely used homothetic CES preferences may overestimate the gains from unilateral tariff policy.
+We also find that nonhomothetic preferences matter for evaluating the welfare impact.
+When conducting the same counterfactual exercise under homothetic CES preferences, the U.S. welfare increases by 0.49 percent, 14 percent (0.06 percentage point) higher than in the benchmark case of nonhomothetic CES.
+In addition to considering a marginal tariff increase from zero, we quantitatively compute the unilateral optimal time-invariant tariff rate for the U.S. under the two preference specifications, obtaining 20.4 percent under homothetic CES preferences and 20.9 percent under nonhomothetic CES preferences.
+We find a similar pattern at the optima: the welfare gain for the U.S. is 14 percent larger under homothetic CES preferences than under nonhomothetic CES preferences.
+As suggested by our theoretical analysis, this disparity arises because homothetic CES preferences shut down the income effect and therefore understate the negative effect of a higher aggregate price index following a tariff increase in countries at an advanced stage of structural transformation.
+The quantitative assessment based on widely used homothetic CES preferences may overestimate the gains from unilateral tariff policy.
+Although nonhomotheticity may not matter for whether tariffs protect manufacturing, it matters for assessing the welfare gains from such protection.